Skip to content

 Pronouns: she/her

-Meryl is a PhD candidate in Philosophy and college-level instructor.
+Meryl is a college-level instructor, teaching a variety of courses on ethics and social and political issues.
 She has years of experience working with non-profits, the LGBTQ+ community, and children with disabilities.
 Her primary focus at Point of Pride is grant writing and research, as well as volunteering at LGBTQ+ events on the East Coast.

 Chris Mosier